alex-lt-kong/the-nitty-gritty/c-cpp/intersection/07_undefined-behaviors/README.md

   even if we guarantee that `unsigned int` does not have any trap representation.

-  - Well this guarantee is not true either.
+  - Well, this guarantee is not true either.
 C standard only guarantees that `unsigned char` does not have any trap representation (in section 6.2.6.2 §2 of [C11][1]).

-- Source: para.
-1 of section 6.3.1.4 of [C11][1]:
+- Source: section 6.3.1.4 §2 of [C11][1]:

   > An object shall have its stored value accessed only by an lvalue
   > expression that has one of the following types: [88]